Emilie König

-Emilie König is a citizen of France, who converted to Islam, and who is alleged to have served as a recruiter, once she went to live in the Islamic State.
+Emilie König (born 1984) is a citizen of France, who converted to Islam, and who is alleged to have served as a recruiter, once she went to live in the Islamic State.
 According to the New York Times, she is one of just two women whose financial assets the United Nations has asked member nations to freeze due to suspected ties to terrorism.

 König was born in Brittany, France.
 Her father was a policeman.
 She converted to Islam, as a teenager, and started wearing a black abaya and face covering.
 König has two children from a marriage that ended in divorce.

 In 2012, König was the subject of a documentary, Emilie König vs Ummu Tawwab, about French Muslims who wore face coverings.

 König traveled to Syria later in 2012, leaving her children in France.
 According to the New York Times, she eventually became "a prominent propagandist and recruiter for the Islamic State".